gregsadetsky/rapidriteros/README.md

 - huge thanks to [Antoine Leclair](https://github.com/antoineleclair/) for his help in architecturing and all things async!
 - thanks to [MaxD](https://github.com/maxdee) who retrofit the display so that it would accept frames over UDP at over 40fps!
 - thanks to [Jesse Chen](https://github.com/jessechen) for the custom pixel font!
-You can grab it [here](https://github.com/gregsadetsky/rapidriteros/raw/main/renderers/text/bubbletea.ttf).
+More info in [the font's repo](https://github.com/jessechen/bubbletea)!
 ---

 ## how to start / run locally